Jon Cypher: Career

 Cypher made his television debut as the Prince in the original 1957 production of Rodgers and Hammerstein's Cinderella opposite Julie Andrews in the title role.
 He is particularly remembered as Chief of Police Fletcher Daniels in Hill Street Blues, a role he played throughout the run of the series (1981–87).
 He played Commanding General Marcus Craig on Major Dad, alongside Gerald McRaney and Beverly Archer, and appeared as Howard Millhouse in the short-lived television series Probe.
 He played Dr. Alex Keith on As the World Turns (1977–79) and Dr. Arthur Donnelly on Santa Barbara (1988–89).

 Other television credits include the recurring roles of Belson in The F.B.I., Dirk Maurier in Dynasty, Eric Brandon in Marcus Welby, M.D., and Jeff Munson in Knots Landing.
 He also voiced the villain Spellbinder in the animated television series Batman Beyond.

-Cypher made his first film appearance as the villain Frank Tanner in the 1971 Western Valdez Is Coming opposite Burt Lancaster and Susan Clark.
+He made his first film appearance as the villain Frank Tanner in the 1971 Western Valdez Is Coming opposite Burt Lancaster and Susan Clark.
 He took on the role of the heroic Man-At-Arms in the 1987 film Masters of the Universe.
 He also starred in an episode of Barnaby Jones entitled "Dangerous Gambit", which originally aired on February 26, 1976.
 Cypher has since appeared periodically in films up through the late 1990s, in mostly featured character parts.

 Cypher had an active career on the stage in both musicals and plays.
 In 1956, he appeared at Denver's Elitch Theatre, as the leading man for the summer stock cast, where productions included The Rainmaker, Noël Coward's Tonight at 8.30, and The Chalk Garden.

 He made his Broadway debut as Wister LaSalle in the original 1959 production of Harvey Breit's The Disenchanted.
 He returned to Broadway in 1962 to replace Patrick O'Neal as the Reverend T. Lawrence Shannon in the original production of Tennessee Williams's The Night of the Iguana.
 He portrayed the role of Dr. Carrasco in the original 1965 cast of Man of La Mancha, later taking over the role of Don Quixote.

 In 1967, he performed the role of Bert Jefferson in the original musical Sherry! by James Lipton and Laurence Rosenthal.
 His other Broadway credits include The Great White Hope, 1776, Coco, and Big: The Musical.

 Between 1990 and 1993, Cypher appeared in 69 episodes of the CBS comedy series Major Dad as Brigadier General Marcus Craig.

 On July 20, 1992, Cypher fell down a darkened stairway during a dress rehearsal for his role as Fagin in Oliver!.
 He broke his leg in two places and was forced to play Fagin while seated in a wheelchair.
 Cypher later sued the theater and a performance company in Pittsburgh for $20,000.
 In a 2013 interview, Cypher revealed that he still walked with a cane.

 In a 2014 interview, Cypher stated that poverty was the secret to his 47-year-long career.